[ Homepage

 Furnace must obtain a ticket for the ranger-guided hike or a hiking permit at the visitor

 center.
-Guided hikes are offered daily (spring
+Guided hikes are offered daily.
+Additional

-so it's a good idea to plan ahead.
-Tours are limited to 25 people.
-Due to
+it's a good idea to plan ahead.

 Trailhead